5dpo/5dpo.github.io/_posts/2023-05-01-5dpo-wins-robot@factory-4.0-2023.markdown

 The 5dpo Robotics Team accomplishes the 1st and 2nd places in the Robot@Factory
 4.0 competion.
 This competition requires that a robot transports boxes to wherever needed.
-In the first leg, it is necessary to move the blue boxes between the departure warehouse and the arrival warehouse.
-In the second leg, the green boxes will have to go through one of the processing machines A or B.
+In the first stage, it is necessary to move the blue boxes between the departure warehouse and the arrival warehouse.
+In the second stage, the green boxes will have to go through one of the processing machines A or B.
-Finally, in the third leg, the red boxes will have to go through two processing machines sequentially.
+Finally, in the third stage, the red boxes will have to go through two processing machines sequentially.
 The objective is to transport as many boxes as possible in the shortest time.

 Several technologies were tested by the researchers of the 5dpo Robotics Team, including PID-based controllers for motion control, the Dijkstra's algorithm for